XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 To implement the transaction submission and verification best practices, applications need to do the following:

 1. Determine the signing account's next sequence number
-    * Each transaction has an account-specific sequence number.
+    * Each transaction has an account-specific [sequence number](basic-data-types.html#account-sequence).
 This guarantees the order in which transactions signed by an account are executed and makes it safe to resubmit a transaction without danger of the transaction being applied to the ledger more than once.
 3. Decide on a `LastLedgerSequence`
-     * A transaction's `LastLedgerSequence` is calculated from the last validated ledger sequence number.
+     * A transaction's `LastLedgerSequence` is calculated from the last validated ledger index.
 3. Construct and sign the transaction
     * Persist the details of a signed transaction before submission.
 4. Submit the transaction